-In depth analysis of this data identifies that in at least one incident, Derbyshire FRS classed a wildfire beginning by smoking - smoking related materials as a deliberate wildfire, which does not comply with the description of a deliberate wildfire defined by the FRS;
+In-depth analysis of this data identifies that in at least one incident, Derbyshire FRS classed a wildfire beginning by smoking/ smoking-related materials as a deliberate wildfire, which does not comply with the description of a deliberate wildfire defined by the FRS:

-"Deliberate fires on the moors would be someone deliberately setting fire to the moors with matches etc." (A Taylor personal communication, 15th May 2017)
+"Deliberate fires on the moors would be someone deliberately setting fire to the moors with matches etc." (A Taylor personal communication, 15 May 2017)

 Table 3 below identifies that there are a variety of reasons why wildfires start; the most common occurrence is exposure to naked flame with 14 incidents.
-This is closely followed by smoking related activities / materials (9 instances).
+This is closely followed by matches and candles (13 instances).
 For most wildfires the ignition cause is not recorded.